rubyaustralia/roro/2018/09/201809-rorosyd.md

 # [fit] Say **Hello!** :wave:

 ^
-So, now if you're new to Roro, can you please put up your hand- don't worry we're not going to make you stand up or say anything.
+So if you're new to Roro can you please put up your hand, don't worry we're not going to make you stand up or say anything.
 Everyone have a look around at any new people standing near you with their hands up.
 We're going to have a 5 minute break, so please welcome them, and we'll kick off the talks.

 ---

 # [fit] Next Meetup's Exercism
-# [fit] _???_
+# [fit] Sum of Multiples

-### [fit] `exercism download --exercise=??? --track=ruby`
+### [fit] `exercism download --exercise=sum-of-multiples --track=ruby`

 ^
+In this challenge you need to find the sum of all unique multiples of a particular number up to a given limit.
+To complete it head over to exercism and download it using the command through the CLI.
+And if like Tim you'd like present your solution next month please let me know and submit an issue to the RoRo GitHub.

 ---